RcDevRIL/MyFlutterStudies/README.md

 *Feel free to look inside this repository to see how this framework is awesome !*
 ## Getting Started

-This README will guide you through the setup and deployment of this application on a virtual device (or physical if you have one).
+This README will guide you through the setup and deployment of this application.
 ##### Prerequisites

 What things you need to install and how to install them